danbev/learning-cpp/README.md

 Pointer to const:

     int const* number;

+`number` is of type pointer to const int.

     const int* number;

 Here the pointer is not const but what it points to is (int const).